The Royal Stables of Córdoba

 The Royal Stables of Córdoba (Caballerizas Reales) are located next to the Alcázar de los Reyes Cristianos and were founded by Philip II with the aim of creating the purebred Spanish horse.
 Today, the stables house no less than fifteen carriages from the 19th century.
 These stables were declared a National Historical Monument in 1929, and became part of the National Heritage.
 The poet Federico García Lorca himself called them “the cathedral of horses”.
-The Caballerizas Reales de Córdoba are an example of the care, purity and equestrian art typical of Andalusia.
+The Caballerizas Reales de Córdoba are an example of the care, purity and equestrian art of Andalucía.
 If you would like to discover the history, the rooms that make up the stables and how you can visit the Caballerizas Reales de Córdoba, keep on reading!

 History of The Royal Stables of Córdoba

 The Royal Stables of Córdoba are a group of stables built in 1570 by decree of King Philip II in the city of Córdoba, with the aim of breeding purebred Spanish horses, which is the origin of the so-called Andalusian horse.
 They were built on a site owned by the church, located between the city’s defensive walls and the Alcázar de los Reyes Cristianos, and were built on the site of the old stables of the Caliphate period, which, during the reign of Al-Hakam I, housed more than two thousand horses.